 2. Application of Section 57(a)(4) and Rule 17d-1(a) to Applicants.
 As described above, Triangle and the Subsidiaries are (and future Subsidiaries will be) related to one another in a manner described in Section 57(b).
 There may be circumstances when it is in the interest of Triangle and/or TMF, as applicable, that two or more of Triangle, TMF, SBIC II (or any future Subsidiary) purchase or sell the same or different securities of the same issuer, either simultaneously or sequentially, and that they deal with their investments separately or jointly.
 The joint transactions prohibition of Section 57(a)(4) and Rule 17d-1, taken together, would not apply to transactions involving two or more of Triangle and the Subsidiaries because the Section 57(b) relationship would arise solely from Triangle controlling each of the Subsidiaries.
-Therefore, Rule 57b-1 would exempt Triangle and its controlled affiliates from the prohibition of Section 57(a)(4).
-However, a joint transaction in which TMF and another Subsidiary participates could be deemed to be prohibited under Section 57(a)(4) because such Subsidiary would not be a controlled affiliate of TMF.
+Therefore, Rule 57b-1 would exempt Triangle and its controlled affiliates from the prohibitions of Section 57(a)(4) because such Subsidiary would not be a controlled affiliate of TMF.